 Why do we have to observe the lessons of other students?

 Children learn and are motivated most by other children.
 Observing other students also creates a sense of camaraderie and community among the Little Music studio families, and often offers teaching points and perspectives to the observer that might be beneficial in some way different from their own lesson.
 In the Little Music studio, students are expected to watch 10-15 minutes of either the preceding or following lesson.

 Is it a little pushy to start learning an instrument at such a young age?

-Suzuki teaching is ideally adapted to the emotional and developmental needs of the youngest learners.
-A good teacher will have been carefully trained in all matters concerning motivation, understanding of child development and psychology, and with making learning fun, while at the same time aiming for excellence in the long term, always shaping the far-reaching benefits both for the students and their family.
+Suzuki teaching is ideally adapted to the emotional and developmental needs of young learners.
+A good teacher will have been carefully trained in all matters not just related to piano but also concerning motivation, understanding child development and the psychology of learning, and the long game of excellence – always shaping the far-reaching benefits of Suzuki Method both for the student and their family.

 My child or myself <hack hack> are not feeling very well today <sniffle sniffle> but don’t want to cancel…

 If you are too sick to go to work or school, please do cancel your lesson out of courtesy to the teacher and other students who play upon the same piano.
 We can do a FaceTime or Skype lesson if your child is up for it!